Para-Lang/para-compiler/docs/source/lang_ref/statements/selection_statement.rst

 ..
 Warning::

-    The ``switch`` statement in Para-C copies the behaviour of the regular C statement and so this should be taken into consideration when using it:
+    The ``switch`` statement in Para copies the behaviour of the regular C statement and so this should be taken into consideration when using it:

     If the ``default`` keyword is hit, while there are still other valid cases